30 Easy Ways to Stop Eating So Much Sugar

 No, it's not your imagination; the less you snooze, the more appetizing sugary snacks and meals become, found a UC Berkeley study.
-Lack of sleep has also been shown to increase appetite, so it's all around bad news to slack on the Zzz's.
+Lack of sleep has also been shown to increase appetite, so it's all-around bad news to slack on the Zzz's.
 Even turning in 30 minutes earlier can make a difference.
-So put on your jammies and crawl under the covers sooner rather than later—it's just one of the things to do 30 minutes before bed to lose weight.
+So put on your jammies and crawl under the covers sooner rather than later to stop eating sugar—it's also one of the things to do 30 minutes before bed to lose weight.

 Is ice cream your dietary downfall?
 It doesn't have to be.
 There are tons of low-sugar desserts in the freezer section to satisfy your sweet tooth while simultaneously flattening your belly.
 Swap out Haagen Dazs Butter Pecan (1/2 cup, 300 calories, 17 g sugar) or your favorite Blue Bunny Birthday Party Premium (1/2 cup, 140 calories, 16 g sugar) for a Snickers Minis Ice Cream Bar (90 calories, 8 g sugar) or scoop of Arctic Zero Cookie Dough Chip (1/2 cup, 75 calories, 8 g sugar).

 Pick a low-sugar bread.